CPL-NoViD: Context-Aware Prompt-based Learning for Norm Violation Detection in Online Communities: Methodology

 Online communities, such as Reddit, function based on conversation threads, denoted by $c$.
 Each thread comprises $n$ comments $\{t_1, t_2, ...., t_n\}$, with the last comment $t_n$ serving as the target comment and the preceding $n-1$ comments $\{t_1, t_2, ...., t_{n-1}\}$ providing the contextual backdrop.
 Each subreddit, denoted by $s$, operates under a specific rule set, represented by the rule text $r$.

-The task at hand is to determine whether the target comment $t_n$ violates the rule text $r$ for a given subreddit.
+The task at hand is to determine whether the target comment $t_n$ from a thread $c$ violates the rule text $r$ for a given subreddit $s$.
 It is crucial to highlight that this classification process is rule-specific; the comment is not evaluated for its general violation, but for its compliance with the specific subreddit's rule.